squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 ##begin
 == Squid Log Files ==
 The logs are a valuable source of information about Squid workloads and performance.
-The logs record not only access information, but also system configuration errors and resource consumption (eg, memory, disk space).
+The logs record not only access information, but also system configuration errors and resource consumption (e.g. memory, disk space).
 There are several log file maintained by Squid.
-Some have to be explicitely activated during compile time, others can safely be deactivated during run-time.
+Some have to be explicitly activated during compile time, others can safely be deactivated during run-time.

 There are a few basic points common to all log files.
 The time stamps logged into the log files are usually UTC seconds unless stated otherwise.
 The initial time stamp usually contains a millisecond extension.